RakhithJK/wazuh-wazuh-qa-wiki/Installing-npm.md

 # Installing npm
-First of all, this is the main [download page](https://nodejs.org/en/download/).
+First of all, this is the official [download page](https://nodejs.org/en/download/).

 ## Debian